 The more you invest in self-education and self-management, the more likely you are to develop your technical skills and master your core competencies to become a successful product manager over time.

-Finally, if you look to learn more about product management or level up as a product manager, we’d recommend Building Digital Products, which is filled with lessons (including ones on localization!) from Alex Mitchell, a product management leader.
+If you look to learn more about product management or level up as a product manager, we’d recommend Building Digital Products, which is filled with lessons (including ones on localization!) from Alex Mitchell, a product management leader.